 Planning out your academic year with the rhythm of the semester in mind will help immeasurably with your transition to Princeton.
 Here’s a sketch of how both the fall and spring semesters work:

 Following your initial course selection (during Orientation for first-year students in the fall, and at the end of the preceding term for all future semesters), the first two weeks of the term are the free drop/add period during which students can drop and add courses for free on TigerHub, with the advice and approval of their faculty adviser.
-Don’t be afraid to explore, but try not to wait until the add/drop deadline to add new courses - it might be hard to catch up on missed work!
-After the free drop/add period, there is a fee to drop courses.
+Don’t be afraid to explore, but try not to wait until the add/drop deadline to add new courses; it might be hard to catch up on missed work!
+After the free drop/add period, you may not add courses and there is a fee to drop courses.

-After the shopping period, the next significant academic event is midterm week, the sixth week of the semester.
+After the add/drop period, the next significant academic event is midterm week, the sixth week of the semester.
 Not all classes schedule midterm papers or exams during this week, but the majority do.

 Midterms are followed by a week-long mid-semester recess, and upon returning to classes students have a three week window to decide about dropping a class or selecting the P/D/F grade option (for classes that allow the P/D/F option, as listed in the course descriptions in Course Offerings).
 By the end of the ninth week, classes are set in stone – grade options are final, and you can no longer drop a class.